California Penal Code 1203.3 PC allows a judge to terminate a defendant's probation ahead of schedule.1

 - obtaining gainful employment or receiving a promotion,

-- travelling which you must do for work or to maintain family relationships,
+- travelling when you need to do so for work or to maintain family relationships,

 - qualifying for a loan, or

 - achieving or obtaining any other type of meaningful benefit.

 Most likely, yes.
 You are eligible for expungement of your criminal record when you are no longer on probation, as long as you are not

 - currently charged with another criminal offense,